amayranib/ADS-508-team-project/README.md

 ### Environment Setup

-Run the notebooks in `env_setup/` to setup the Sagemaker Studio environment for this notebook.
+Run the notebooks in `env_setup/` to setup the Sagemaker Studio environment for this project.

 ### Pipeline